 The “one-size-fits-all” approach must be abandoned at the workplace for mental wellbeing

-Mental health is very individualized and has always remained as a challenge to create a realistic mental health culture that satisfies all employees’ needs.
+Mental health is very individualised and has always remained as a challenge to create a realistic mental health culture that satisfies all employees’ needs.
 Mental health programs must be diversified and measured in order to generate positive change.
-Therefore, organisations and human resource teams need to create a culture within the organisation that is safe, empathetic and supports the needs of every employee.
+And, organisations and human resource teams need to create a culture within the organisation that is safe, empathetic and supports the needs of every employee.
 Here are few things that companies can focus on for better management of mental health requirements:

 Develop policies for a safe, inclusive, and equal culture